 Although you can currently travel around Vietnam for up to 15 days visa-free, you’ll need to apply for an e-visa online before your trip for stays between 15 and 30 days.

 My Khe is popular with locals exercising before the heat rises, but after 7am, you’ll have no problem finding a quiet spot.
 Kite-surfing and volleyball are also available here if you’re feeling more energetic.

-Get out of the city for a few days and explore the lovely river city of Hoi An, a 45 minute taxi ride from Da Nang that will set you back about £14* (get there for around £1 if you use your haggling skills on the local bus).
-Hoi An is a listed UNESCO World Heritage Site, famous for its food (the street food here is some of the best in Vietnam) and its custom made suits (but watch out for scams).
+Get out of the city for a few days and explore the lovely river city of Hoi An, a 45-minute taxi ride from Da Nang that will set you back between £12-20* (get there for around £1 if you use your haggling skills on the local bus).
+Hoi An is a listed UNESCO World Heritage Site, famous for its food (the street food here is some of the best in Vietnam) and its custom-made suits – but watch out for scams.

 More holiday ideas abroad that still pack some serious sunshine, right this way:

 *Ticket and entry prices correct as of 18th July 2019.
 Please always check prices before travelling.